morgoe/yogaruka/_includes/content/yoga/prices.md

 ### Concessions + Giving Back to the Community

-Concession passes are available for kids, all full time students, some part time students on low income, and pensioners.
+Concession passes are available for kids, all full time students, some part time students on low income at our discretion.
 They offer discounts of min.
-15% on the full price and can be purchased in studio only **as long as you have a valid concession ID card.**
+25% on the full price and can be purchased in studio only **upon presenting your student ID** and, if required, proof of low income.

 We are also offering **FREE** classes for highly disadvantaged social groups: Aboriginal Australians, refugees and their children, homeless people of any extraction.
 Please [contact us](/contact/) to find out more and organise your free yoga training schedule.